brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-github-actions-edition.md

 But that one didn't trouble me a whole lot.

 It was a different story when I kept mulling over the [second, somewhat trickier approach](/posts/2022/03/using-dart-sass-hugo-sequel/).
-It enables Hugo to use the [Embedded Dart Sass binary](https://github.com/sass/dart-sass-embedded/), through shell scripting that tells one of three hosting vendors---[Netlify](https://netlify.com), [Vercel](https://vercel.com), or [Cloudflare Pages](https://pages.cloudflare.com)---to install the binary within the proper build-image `$PATH`.
+It enables Hugo to use the [Embedded Dart Sass binary](https://github.com/sass/dart-sass-embedded/), through shell scripting that tells one of three hosting vendors --- [Netlify](https://netlify.com), [Vercel](https://vercel.com), or [Cloudflare Pages](https://pages.cloudflare.com) --- to install the binary within the proper build-image `$PATH`.
 As a result, the binary is "visible" to Hugo during the build, and all goes on smoothly from there.

 This had been working fine for me ever since Hugo's Bjørn Erik Pedersen [first proposed the idea](https://discourse.gohugo.io/t/using-dart-sass-hugo-and-netlify/37099/7), so what was my more recent problem with it?
 Just this: whether it can **keep** working depends upon those three hosting vendors' **not** shutting down that particular workaround, perhaps for understandably security-related reasons, by simply (further) limiting one's ability to adjust the respective build environment.